If we don’t win, you don’t pay.

 There are three water-well drilling rig configurations:

-• Large Rigs: So these machines are rarely transported along the highways when there are significant needs for local water supplies with no reservoir or pipe infrastructure in place.
-Mostly, these are used off highways for construction jobs.
+- Large Rigs: These machines are rarely transported along the highways when there are significant needs for local water supplies with no reservoir or pipe infrastructure in place.
+They are mostly used off highways for construction jobs.
 The first step is to seek a permit from the California Department of Transportation (Caltrans).
 Also, special construction equipment like this may be assigned Special Equipment (SE) license plates (See California Vehicle Code Section 565).